Sony Alpha a6600 Review:

 Connectivity and Battery:

-With the built-in wireless (wi-fi) connectivity of the Sony A6600 (802.11b/g/n + NFC), I can transfer your photos to compatible devices without needing a physical connection.
+With the built-in wireless (wi-fi) connectivity of the Sony A6600 (802.11b/g/n + NFC), I can transfer your photos to compatible devices without a physical connection.

 The NFC feature on the A6600 enables touch-based communication between the device and other NFC-enabled items, such as smartphones.